Thank you – see you in 2019

 She lives near Forfar and is married with three children.

-Tim is director and co-founder of Keyzapp which he describes as the fastest, simplest, tool for managing keys in busy property management, lettings and sales offices.
-Time worked most of his career as a management consultant, using technology to improve the way large companies work with information and leading multi-million dollar global programmes.
-With Keyzapp, he saw an opportunity to take an important but often cumbersome process and make it easy (and almost fun!).
-It has proved an exciting and rewarding challenge.
+Tim is director and co-founder of Keyzapp which he describes as the fastest, simplest, way to manage keys for property management, lettings and sales teams.
+Tim has spent his entire career making technology work for people – helping them stay efficient, effective and compliant.
+As a management consultant, he ended up overseeing multi-million dollar global information programmes for leading brands.
+With Keyzapp, he saw an opportunity to take an important but often cumbersome process and make it easy (even almost fun!).

 Caroline joined SAL in the role of policy manager in 2014.
 Before this, she had nearly 15 years’ experience working in the lettings industry, primarily in senior letting agency roles.
 Caroline has played a key part in SAL’s policy work on tenancy reform and has represented SAL in parliament and on a number of government working groups.
 She runs SAL’s landlord and letting agent advice helpline, assisting members with queries related to the letting and management of PRS properties and producing resources to assist members in the running of their businesses.
 Working at SAL is a welcome break from her other job as mum to two young boys!